The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: Hyperbolic Singularities

 The Galois group of the quadratic extension $\Q \subset \Q[y]/p =: K$ is isomorphic to $\mathbb Z/2\mathbb Z$.
 Let $\kappa$ be the non-trivial element in this group, and let $\varphi_1$ and $\varphi_2$ be the $K$-algebra automorphisms which transform the germs at $q_1$ and $q_2$ to $f_1$ and $f_2$, respectively.
 Then $q_1$ and $q_2$ are conjugate via $\kappa$, and we have $\kappa^{-1} \circ \varphi_1 \circ \kappa = \kappa(\varphi_1) = \varphi_2$ as $K$-algebra automorphisms because both $\widetilde{f}$ and $f_1$ are invariant under $\kappa = \kappa^{-1}$.
 In other words, $\varphi_1$ and $\varphi_2$ can be identified with each other by the group action of $\operatorname{Gal}(K|\Q)$ on $\operatorname{Aut}(K)$.
 Also note that the map $\kappa^{-1} \circ \varphi_1 \circ \kappa$ can be extended to an $\mathbb{R}$-algebra automorphism because its restriction to $K$ is just the identity, and note that the germ at $q_2$ is right equivalent to $f_1$ via this map.
 Hence $f_1 \sim f_2$ and thus $r = s$.

 \end{proof}

 We now discuss an explicit version of Algorithm \ref{alg:ClassPara} which works for all rational input polynomials $f\in\Q[x,y]$ of complex type $Y_{r,s}$.
 The framework is given in Algorithm \ref{alg:Y_{r,s}}.
-We realize Step (II) of the general algorithm in Algorithm \ref{alg:Y_{r,s}2} and Step (IV) in Algorithms \ref{alg:Y_{r,s}IV} and \ref{alg:Y_{r}IV}, corresponding to the real main types $Y_{r,s}$ and $\widetilde Y_{r}$, respectively.
+We realize Step (II) of the general algorithm in Algorithm \ref{alg:Y_{r,s}2} and Step (IV) in Algorithm \ref{alg:Y_{r,s}IV}.

 Suppose $f$ is of real main type $Y_{r,s}$.
-Algorithm \ref{alg:Y_{r,s}2} determines a normal form equation of $f$ over $\Q$ or over a simple real algebraic extension of $\Q$.
-From this normal form equation, Algorithm \ref{alg:Y_{r,s}IV} computes a linear or quadratic minimal polynomial for the moduli parameter.
-Using the original input polynomial if necessary, the algorithm then determines which of the roots of the minimal polynomial are valid moduli parameters and computes the corresponding real subtypes.
+Algorithm \ref{alg:Y_{r,s}2} removes all monomials below or on the Newton polygon, with the result defined either over $\Q$ or over a simple real algebraic extension of $\Q$.
+From this, Algorithm~\ref{alg:Y_{r,s}IV} computes a linear or quadratic minimal polynomial for the moduli parameter.
+The algorithm then determines which of the roots of the minimal polynomial are valid moduli parameters and computes the corresponding real subtypes.

-Now assume $f$ is of real main type $\widetilde Y_r$.
-In this case, to determine the normal form equation, Algorithm \ref{alg:Y_{r,s}2} requires a simple complex, non-real algebraic extension of $\Q$.
-From this normal form equation, Algorithm \ref{alg:Y_{r}IV} computes a minimal polynomial for all complex moduli parameters.
-According to Theorem 35 in \cite{realclassify2}, only two of the roots of the minimal polynomial are real, and one is the negative of the other.
-As shown in Section 5.4 in \cite{realclassify2}, both real roots are valid values for the parameter if $r$ is odd; if $r$ is even, then only one of the two values is valid.
-As above, the original input polynomial is used to determine which of the roots of the minimal polynomial are valid moduli parameters and to compute the corresponding real subtypes.

-We now give a detailed exposition of Algorithms \ref{alg:Y_{r,s}2} to \ref{alg:Y_{r}IV}.
-We set $f_0:=f$ to keep track of the real equivalence class, and change $f$ in the course of the process, possibly using real or complex tranformations.
-For $h:=\jet(f_0,4)$, Algorithm \ref{alg:Y_{r,s}2} considers the following two cases:
+We now give a detailed exposition of Algorithms \ref{alg:Y_{r,s}2} and \ref{alg:Y_{r,s}IV}.
+Before entering the algorithm we remember $f_0=f$.
+For Algorithm \ref{alg:Y_{r,s}2} we set $h:=\jet(f,4)$.
+The algorithm then considers the following two cases:

 \begin{itemize}[leftmargin=10mm] \item[1.] $h(1,y)$ has a linear factor over $\Q$:

 This case is handled in lines \ref{line:case1(a)} - \ref{line:case1(b)} and \ref{line:case1case2(a)} - \ref{line:case1case2(b)} of Algorithm \ref{alg:Y_{r,s}2}.
 It includes all singularities of real main type $Y_{r,s}$ with $r\neq s$ and those of type $Y_{r,r}$ for which the $4$-jet factorizes into linear factors over $\Q$.
 We exactly follow the general algorithm.